boxofrox/sscce-future-is-buggy-01/README.md

 ## How I know this isn't a network/database server issue.

-On the very same machine I run `cargo run --bin bug-test-01`, I fired up [Wireshark][wireshark] and captured the network packets to and from the database server on port 3306.
+On the very same machine I run `cargo run --release --bin bug-test-01`, I fired up [Wireshark][wireshark] and captured the network packets to and from the database server on port 3306.

 [wireshark]: https://www.wireshark.org/